Non-Semisimple TQFT's and BPS $q$-Series: Preliminaries

-On the one hand, these polynomial link invariants are close cousins of the Alexander polynomial, and include the Alexander polynomial as a special case (corresponding to $r=2$), {\it cf.} \cite{MR1197048}.
-On the other hand, the ADO polynomials can be viewed as close cousins of the quantum group invariants that play a role in the Reshetikhin-Turaev construction.
-Indeed, the ADO polynomials were later re-formulated by Murakami \cite{MR2441954} in terms of the R-matrix and quantum groups of at roots of unity.
-Specifically, the R-matrix (and its inverse) used in \cite{MR2441954} is a map $V_{\lambda} \otimes V_{\mu} \to V_{\mu} \otimes V_{\lambda}$:
+On the one hand, these polynomial link invariants are close cousins of the Alexander polynomial, and include the Alexander polynomial as a special case (corresponding to $r=2$), cf.~\cite{MR1197048}.
+On the other hand, the ADO polynomials can be viewed as close cousins of the quantum group invariants that play a role in the Reshetikhin--Turaev construction.
+Indeed, the ADO polynomials were later re-formulated by Murakami~\cite{Murakami} in terms of the $R$-matrix and quantum groups of at roots of unity.
+Specifically, the $R$-matrix (and its inverse) used in~\cite{Murakami} is a map $W_{\lambda} \otimes W_{\mu} \to W_{\mu} \otimes W_{\lambda}$: